lyokha/nginx-custom-counters-module/README.md

 11* according to the number of the histogram bins.
 If it returns some unexpected value then variable `$hst_name_err` (which is declared implicitly) will be incremented instead of the histogram counters.
-The counters themselves and their sum value can be accessed directly via implicitly declared variable `$hst_name_00 .. $hst_name_11` and `$hst_name_sum`.
+The counters themselves and their sum value can be accessed directly via implicitly declared variables `$hst_name_00 .. $hst_name_11` and `$hst_name_sum`.

 An example